vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/Test/README.md

     * You need to create a workspace on your account.
 This is a link: **https://github.com/new**.

     * Open your folder in your computer where you are working for this project.
+This folder should be called "Front-End" or something like that.
 Remember, one folder for one dream! ;)

     * Now, right click, open git bash and type `` git init `` .
 This comand means that you will create a local workspace in your computer.

     * You need to create a connection between your local workspace and github.

-    Type `` git remote add origin https://github.com/yourAccount/yourRepositoryName.git ``.
+    Type `` git remote add origin https://github.com/yourAccount/yourRepositoryName.git `` and you'll replace ``yourAccount`` and `` yourReporitoryName`` with your credentials.

-    * To have things organised, it's necessary to create a new folder for every course.
-Type ``mkdir yourFolderName`` and ``cd yourFolderName``.
+    * There will be 8 weeks and to mantain all things clean, we'll create one folder for each week.
+Below, you can create a new folder by typing ``mkdir week-1`` (you can you can put any name) and ``cd week-1``.

-    * Below, you can create a new file text or any other type of file and in order write your answers.
+    * Now, you can create manually a new file text or any other type or you can create a file using this terminal typing ``cd. > fileName``.
+In this file you must write your answers.

 2. The best way to be productive and accomplish everything you set out to do is to create your own **To-Do Lists**.
 What kind of spin do you think is the most correct?